 If you have read our post, “What is the best wok to buy?” you now know that our personal preference here at The Woks of Life is a classic carbon steel wok, and you may have even gone out and purchased one.
 While we think carbon steel is the best all-around wok, it’s important to know how to season a wok.
 Most carbon steel woks do require a seasoning process before the first use and continued care and maintenance to build that perfect nonstick patina.

-Basic carbon steel wok models typically range from 12 to 14 to 16 inches in diameter and are made with 14 gauge steel, which is about 1.6mm thick.
+Basic carbon steel wok models typically range from 12 to 14 to 16 inches in diameter and are made with 14- to 16-gauge steel.
+(14-gauge is about 2mm thick, and 16-gauge is about 1.6mm thick.)
 Most basic carbon steel woks made for home use have a long wood handle on one end and a wooden helper handle on the other so you can use two hands to lift the wok.
 Many Chinese grocery stores stock these basic woks, so try shopping locally and check your options online before making your final purchase.
 We have a few links and resources on our Chinese cooking tools page and on our recent post on how to choose the best wok for you.

 We’re going to walk through a detailed first-time seasoning process that you should apply to every new carbon steel wok.
 (That said, friendly reminder to also be mindful of any manufacturer’s directions and warranties you may have!)